-Effective September 24, 2008, the IDB issued \$7 million of revenue bonds to a financial institution to fund the Academy's Upper School construction project and the future expansion of gym facilities.
-Effective November 20, 2008, the financial institution entered into a loan agreement with the Academy, allowing borrowings up to \$7 million to fund construction projects.
-In September 2009, the loan agreement was amended to provide for a principal amount up to \$5.5 million and a change in the interest rate.
-Interest accrues on the outstanding principal balance and is calculated at a variable rate based on LIBOR (2.02% at June 30, 2016).
-All principal amounts outstanding under the agreement are due November 1, 2016.
-At June 30, 2016 and 2015, \$585,876 was outstanding under this agreement.
-Subsequent to June 30, 2016 and before issuance of this report, the note was paid in full.
+Effective September 24, 2008, the IDB issued \$7,000,000 of revenue bonds to a financial institution to fund the Academy's Upper School construction project and the future expansion of gym facilities.
+Effective November 20, 2008, the financial institution entered into a loan agreement with the Academy, allowing borrowings up to \$7,000,000 to fund construction projects.
+In September 2009, the loan agreement was amended to provide for a principal amount up to \$5,500,000 and a change in the interest rate.
+The balance outstanding at June 30, 2016 was \$585,876.
+During fiscal 2017, interest accrued on the outstanding principal balance at a variable rate based on LIBOR.
+All principal amounts and accrued interest outstanding under the agreement were paid in full upon maturity at November 1, 2016.